IslamAlsawaftah/reading-notes/MVC.md

 provides developer services for allowing teams to plan work, collaborate on code development, and build and deploy applications.
 Azure DevOps supports a collaborative culture and set of processes that bring together developers, project managers, and contributors to develop software.

-You can use one or more of the following standalone services based on your business needs:
+You can use one or more of the following standalone services based on your business needs

 Azure Repos provides Git repositories or Team Foundation Version Control (TFVC) for source control of your code.
-For more information about Azure Repos, see What is Azure Repos?.
+For more information about Azure Repos, see What is Azure Repos

 Azure Pipelines provides build and release services to support continuous integration and delivery of your applications.
-For more information about Azure Pipelines, see What is Azure Pipelines?.
+For more information about Azure Pipelines, see What is Azure Pipelines

 Azure Boards delivers a suite of Agile tools to support planning and tracking work, code defects, and issues using Kanban and Scrum methods.
-For more information about Azure Boards, see What is Azure Boards?.
+For more information about Azure Boards, see What is Azure Boards

 Azure Test Plans provides several tools to test your apps, including manual/exploratory testing and continuous testing.
 For more information about Azure Test Plans, see Overview of Azure Test Plans